Introduction

 Massage the shoulders slowly.

-This is good after screen time.
+This is beneficial after screen time.

 4. Deep Breathing With Scent